 The tempi are sometimes meant to be taken seriously, are sometimes wild guesswork, and I'm not saying which is which.
 I use the "G:" header field (not used much in ABC files on the web) to mean "genre" - this is often used where other people use the "R:" field, but I find that "R:" has such unpredictable and implementation-dependent effects with Scottish rhythms that it's better avoided entirely.

-This file may only be redistributed complete and unchanged, either in computer-readable or paper forms.
+These pages may only be redistributed complete and unchanged, either in computer-readable or paper forms.
 In particular, please don't extract these tunes into any other ABC tunes database.
 Since the point of this document is to analyze them, the copyrighted ones (of which there are several) are covered by the fair-use doctrine; they won't be if you simply re-anthologize them without permission from the copyright holder.
-This document may not be used or recommended as a teaching aid for courses, but you have to ask me first, and you can't charge for it.
+This document may be used as a teaching aid for courses, but you have to ask me first, and you can't charge for it.

 I've removed most of the articulation and gracenotes from the tunes; the point is to make them as readable as possible in ABC source, and some old software can't handle this detail.
 If you want the full details and don't have access to a print source, email me.